 Sports Field Audit Forum

 A sports turf consultant has audited sports fields around Noosa Shire.
-In July 2017 Council hosted a forum as a chance for sporting clubs to ask questions about how best to manage their fields.
+Council hosted a forum as a chance for sporting clubs to ask questions about how best to manage their fields.
 Here are the audit details.

 The Independent Turf Consultant gave this presentation [7MB] to the sporting clubs.